Ask Family Dentistry of Short Pump if our services are right for youMake an Appointment

 - Impacted teeth (this service is often referred out to an Oral Surgeon)

 - Prevent gum disease or an infection from spreading

 If the wisdom teeth or impacted teeth in the back of the mouth were removed, you will need to keep the area clean and avoid eating from that side or drinking anything with a straw to protect the area while it heals.
 Also, if the blood clot forming over the extraction area is dislodged or removed, it can delay healing and increase the risk of infection.

-If you are looking for an experienced dentist for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Family Dentistry of Short Pump for a stress-free experience.
+If you are looking for an experienced provider for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Family Dentistry of Short Pump for a stress-free experience.

-To make you comfortable during your tooth extraction our office offers sedation dentistry to make the process as painless as possible.
 It is important to remember that whether you have impacted teeth or a severely damaged tooth that cannot be saved, getting timely treatment can improve your oral health.
-Your dentist at Family Dentistry of Short Pump can determine if you need a surgical tooth extraction.
+Your experienced provider at Family Dentistry of Short Pump can determine if you need a surgical tooth extraction.
 For more information, call us at 804-527-2982.